The Clogher Valley is a beautiful gateway to Mid Ulster, the perfect place to slow down, take time out and relax.

 Take a walk on the wild side

 Visit Todds Leap at Ballygawley.
 Climb, drive, shoot, swing and drop with exhaustion, while having an adrenaline rush you will never forget.
-At the end of the day why not enjoy great food and drink at nearby Tailors House, listen to Presidential size stories before snuggling up in a cosy tree house to dream of tomorrow’s adventures.
+At the end of the day why not enjoy great food and drink at nearby Tailors House, listen to Presidential size stories before snuggling up to dream of tomorrow’s adventures.

 Move on to the bike trails at Blessingbourne and take a spin on table tops, loops and log rides.
 Afterwards head to the family friendly Valley Hotel and experience the legendary Williamson family welcome.